Generic Name: clotrimazole (kloe-TRIM-a-zole)

 Important safety information:

-- Clotrimazole inserts is for vaginal use only.
+- Clotrimazole inserts are for vaginal use only.
 Avoid contact with the eyes, nose, or mouth.
 If you get clotrimazole inserts in your eyes, flush with a generous amount of cool water.

 - Be sure to use clotrimazole inserts for the full course of treatment.
 If you do not, the medicine may not clear up your infection completely.
 The fungus could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - If your symptoms do not improve within 3 days, if they last more than 7 days, or if they get worse, check with your doctor.